Transport in Hong Kong: Private cars

 Cars are subjected to a first-time registration tax, which varies from 35% to over 100%, based on the size and value of the car.
 The level of vehicle taxation was increased by a law passed on 2 June 1982 to discourage private car ownership, and also as an incentive to buy smaller, more efficient cars, as these have less tax levied on them.
 First-time registration tax was doubled, annual licensing fees were increased by 300%, and $0.70 duty fee was imposed on each litre of light oils.

 In addition to the heavy traffic at times, parking may be problematic.
 Due to high urban density, there are not many filling stations; petrol in Hong Kong averages around US$2.04 per litre, of which over half the cost is taxes.
 It was suggested in the news that the government had deliberately impeded the use of new environmentally friendly diesel engines by allowing only light goods vehicles to be fuelled by diesel.
 While it cannot be determined why exactly the government does not allow private cars to be fuelled by diesel, it has been pointed out that the government does receive a tax that is 150% of the actual fuel cost.
 This is mostly to discourage car ownership for environmental reasons.

 There is a waiting list for local driving tests, while a full (private car) driving licence valid for ten years costs around US$115.
 Residents of Hong Kong holding licences issued by other Chinese authorities and some foreign countries can get a Hong Kong driving licence exempt from tests if they can adequately show that they obtained their licence while residing in the place concerned (common proofs are school transcripts or employer's documentation).
 Some private car owners, known as white card drivers, provide a taxi service for a nominal fee.

 Bicycles

 Cycling is a popular means of transport in many parts of the New Territories, where new towns such as Sha Tin, Tai Po and Sheung Shui have significant cycle track networks.
 In the auto congested urban areas of Hong Kong and Kowloon, cycling is less common, despite the relatively flat topography of populated areas, in part because it is government policy not to support cycling as part of the transportation system.
-In 2011, MTR Corporation announced that bicycles were permitted to be taken on all MTR rail lines.
+In 2011, the MTR Corporation announced that bicycles were permitted to be taken on all MTR rail lines.